sass/sass/doc-src/SASS_CHANGELOG.md

 * Rounding numbers now respects Sass's precision setting for numbers very close to half an integer.

+* The q unit, or a quarter of a millimeter is a new unit added to the CSS standard.
+Support for it and conversions between the associated family has now been added.

 ## 3.4.19 (09 October 2015)

 * Sass numeric equality now better handles float-point errors.
 Any